NuvioLife

 Bottom line

 The HSA's job is to handle reimbursement well.
-Insurance's job is to transfer catastrophic risk well.
-Putting them in different contracts isn't a gap, it's how the plan gets priced honestly.
+Insurance's job is to protect against catastrophes well.
+Putting them in different contracts isn't a missing feature, it's the cleanest way to get an honest price on each.

 Walk it through with us